TobikoData/sqlmesh/docs/concepts/audits.md

 These audits concern the statistical distributions of numeric columns.

+!!! note

-NOTE: audit thresholds will likely require fine-tuning via trial and error for each column being audited.
+    Audit thresholds will likely require fine-tuning via trial and error for each column being audited.

 #### mean_in_range, mean_in_range_non_blocking
 Ensures that a numeric column's mean is in the specified range.
 Range is inclusive by default, such that values equal to the range boundaries will pass the audit.